Guide to VeraCrypt – Safely Encrypt Files

 Conclusion

 Encryption does take a while, meaning that a large drive with multiple terabytes of stored files can require several days to encrypt.
-The process can be sped up by encrypting an empty drive and saving or transferring data to it afterwards.
+The process can be sped up by encrypting an empty drive and saving or transferring data to it afterward.

 FAQs

-VeraCrypt is developed by IDRIX1 ⇱, a French company that offers a range of free encryption tools.
+VeraCrypt is developed by IDRIX1, a French company that offers a range of free encryption tools.

 VeraCrypt is non-commercial, open-source software, meaning that its source code can be viewed by anyone.
 In contrast, BitLocker is proprietary Windows software and only offered to Pro and Enterprise users of Windows 10.